smckech/lordcephei.github.io/pages/buildingfpinput.md

         % const met=5 nk=0
         BZ      NKABC={nk}  METAL={met}  # NKABC requires 1 to 3 positive numbers

     BZ_NKABC governs the mesh of _k_-points.
-What is appropriate will depend strongly on the context: many things: the size of the unit cell; the density-of-states at the Fermi level; whether Fermi surface properties are important; whether you want optical properties as well as total energies well described; the precision you need; the integration method, and so on.
+An appropriate choice will depend strongly on the context of the calculation and the sytem of interest; the density-of-states at the Fermi level; whether Fermi surface properties are important; whether you want optical properties as well as total energies well described; the precision you need; the integration method, and so on.
 Any automatic formula can be dangerous, so **blm** will not choose a default for you.
 In this case, a 4×4×4 mesh works well.
 Use your text editor to change nk=0 to nk=4.
 Alternatively, supply --nk=.. to **blm** on the command line, as was done in [this tutorial](Demo_QSGW_Si.html#nk).

     Note that as generated, ctrl.bi2te3 will reflect METAL=5.
 Using METAL=5 with the tetrahedron integration is the recommended way to handle Fermi surface integration in metals.
 See [this tutorial](FPtutorial.html#metal) for some discussion.